 Knowledge is the path to change, and by calculating the entire lifecycle of our trucks it’s possible to make better decisions towards reducing the impact of the transport that our societies rely upon.

 It is not enough to just look at emissions when the truck is on the road.
 Instead, we must look at everything from where the raw materials come from, how much energy and materials we consume, how much emissions our factories release and how we can make recycling efficient.
 This is why, for example, we created the first CO2 neutral automotive factory in the world.

 We hope that this transparency will lead to our customers seeing the benefit of a holistic approach, so that together we can take responsibility for sustainable transportation becoming a reality.

-How can we be better at reducing our environmental footprint?
 The first step is to know what our impact is.
 That’s why we have developed the Environmental Footprint Calculator, so that all of us can make smarter and more sustainable decisions.